MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 #### 5.1.1 Approach 1 - clipboard-read permission required to listen to clipboardchange event
 Since the clipboard contains privacy-sensitive data, we should protect access to the clipboard change event using a user permission - clipboard-read.
 The web author should ensure that the site has the permission before it starts listening to this event otherwise the provided event handler won't be invoked whenever the clipboard changes.
 We should consider logging a warning message if the web author starts listening to clipboardchange without acquiring the permissions since web developers might miss integrating the permissions flow into their user experience.

-Users can request permissions in two ways:
-1. By performing a read operation like read or readText using Async clipboard API.
-2. By explicitly requesting "clipboard-read" permission, the API for this is still under discussion (https://github.com/w3c/permissions/issues/158)
+Users can request permissions in two ways - 1) By performing a read operation like read or readText using Async clipboard API.
+2) By explicitly requesting "clipboard-read" permission, the API for this is still under discussion (https://github.com/w3c/permissions/issues/158)

 ##### Pros
 1. More defensive approach, guards against potential misuse of clipboard change event.